mayanez/dumang-keyboard-ctrl/docs/index.md

 You may want to setup this tool to run at startup.
 Depending on your distribution `systemd` is a likely solution.
 See <https://github.com/arjun024/systemd-example-startup> for an example.
 If you installed via the AUR package this is setup automatically.

 _NOTE:_ libusb does NOT raise a `HOTPLUG_EVENT_DEVICE_LEFT` event on suspend (at least on Linux).
 This means the sync script doesn't know the keyboard handles are invalid upon resuming.
-Two address this two `systemd` scripts can be used.
+To address this, two `systemd` scripts can be used.
 See the `systemd/` directory in the repo.
 The AUR package takes this approach.

 ### Run